 (b) as being a document published by order or under the authority of that House.

-(3) The laying of a copy of the text of a document that is regarded as having occurred under subsection (2)(a) is to be recorded in the Minute, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.
+(3) The laying of a copy of the text of a document that is regarded as having occurred under subsection (2)(a) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

 [Section 251 amended by No. 55 of 2004 s.
 637.]